hanez/home/README.md

 It is a special configured repository where every file is ignored in .gitignore.
 Only files I am sharing accross users/systems are "unignored".

-This repo is for my personal use only.
-Feel free to take a look... ;)
+This is basically what I share to all my systems...
+Even my Android phone is using this dotfiles repository in Termux and proot-distro.

 I am using some Git submodules so take care of the licenses of each project.